 There are additional criteria that only apply to investments in sensitive land.
-The additional criteria are:
+The criteria depend on the consent pathway used.
+Which pathways are available depends on the type of sensitive land that is the subject of the Overseas Investment Office application.